 You are never too old to receive braces.
 In fact, more adults than ever are choosing treatment and according to current statistics from the American Association of Orthodontics (AAO), 1 in 4 orthodontic patients is an adult.
 That’s great!

 At our Grand Rapids orthodontics office, we offer braces as well as Invisalign® clear aligners for adults looking to straighten their smile.
 While Dr. Miller encourages patients of all ages to seek the treatment they need for better oral health and aesthetics, there is one thing to keep in mind: your jaws.

 A child or teen’s jaws are still growing and their teeth will move into new positions easier compared to an adult.
 That’s because an adult’s teeth have been in place longer, thus requiring more effort to move.
 The braces timeline is not greatly affected for adults but can take slightly longer due to this reason.

 Missing or delaying checkup appointments with Dr. Miller and our staff will not keep your treatment on track.
 Quite the contrary, actually.
 If you want to have your braces removed on time, it’s important that you visit our office as often as instructed.

 From your child’s first orthodontic appointment (or yours) on, we’ll tighten and adjust the braces so progress is made on schedule.
 Neglecting these visits or not properly caring for your braces will only set you back and could result in additional corrections being needed.

 Every patient goes on their own smile journey.
-For that reason, our orthodontist in Grand Rapids, MI, provides personalized and tailored treatment plans for each individual’s dental needs.
+For that reason, our orthodontists in Grand Rapids, MI, provide personalized and tailored treatment plans for each individual’s dental needs.
 Call Miller Orthodontics at (616) 942-9320 today to request an appointment and transform the way your teeth look.